fersteldev/rozbrajamy-raka-countdown/README.md

 Minimal countdown widget for a CS 1.6 charity tournament – Rozbrajamy Raka initiative.

-This project is intended for **CS 1.6 forum administrators** who want to embed a live countdown in their **sidebar using a CUSTOM TXT / HTML widget plugin**.
+This project is intended for CS 1.6 forum administrators who want to embed a live countdown in their sidebar using a CUSTOM TXT / HTML widget plugin.

+It is designed specifically for forums based on the **Invision Community (IPS) engine**, where administrators can add custom HTML/JS widgets in sidebar blocks.

 The goal is to provide a simple, plug-and-play countdown that can be added without any backend setup.